 – Good diversity-friendly policies: like sharing diversity numbers publicly, having employee resource groups, or other diversity plans in place

-– Good overall reputation in the tech industry: as a serious and legit tech company that’s at least pleasant to work for (see below)
+– Good overall reputation: as a serious and legit company that’s at least pleasant to work for (see below)

 We use Glassdoor heavily, and we do a lot of snooping around on company websites, diversity-related forums, and employee blogs.
 We don’t make decisions based on articles from sites like Business Insider without confirming the story elsewhere, since we’re interested in facts and not click-bait.
 We do a lot of research so you don’t have to!